fhui28/adjpredict_GEE/README.md

 <!-- badges: end -->

-This is a Github repository associated with the manuscript "Adjusted Predictions for Generalized Estimating Equations" by [Hui](https://francishui.netlify.app/), [Mueller](https://researchers.mq.edu.au/en/persons/samuel-muller), and [Welsh](https://cbe.anu.edu.au/about/staff-directory/professor-alan-welsh), which is currently under revision.
+This is a Github repository associated with the manuscript "Adjusted Predictions for Generalized Estimating Equations" by [Hui](https://francishui.netlify.app/), [Mueller](https://researchers.mq.edu.au/en/persons/samuel-muller), and [Welsh](https://cbe.anu.edu.au/about/staff-directory/professor-alan-welsh), which is accepted for publicationv in *Biometrics*.
 As the name suggests, the repository contains code for being able to constructed an adjusted form of prediction for independent cluster GEEs, based on exploiting the assumed working cross-correlations between the current and new observations within the same cluster.

 # Getting started